anastainty/anastainty/README.md

 - 🌍 **Location**: Based in Minsk, Belarus.
 - 💬 **Language Proficiency**: C1 level in English.
 - 💻 **Skills**:
   - **Programming Languages**: Proficient in Python and C++.
-I also have a solid foundation in Swift, SQL, and Java.
+I also have a solid foundation in Swift, C#, SQL, and Java.
   - **Expertise**: Highly skilled in algorithms and data structures.
 - 🌱 **Interests**: Passionate about acquiring new experiences and enhancing my skills in technology and analytics.